-NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. event that the municipality is required to assume the responsibility for the services or facilities.
+NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. densities, reasonable rates of growth, and the use of cluster planning and new community planning designed to economize on the cost of roads, utilities and land usage.